-Ribbon Ridge Vineyard - The Company purchased 53 acres in the Ribbon Ridge sub-AVA in 2016 for vineyard plantings and believes the site is suitable for growing ultra-premium Pinot Noir.
-The Company plans to plant 15 acres in the fall of 2017.
+Louisa Vineyard - The Company purchased 53 acres in the Ribbon Ridge sub-AVA in 2016 for vineyard plantings and believes the site is suitable for growing ultra-premium Pinot Noir.
+The Company does not intend to plant at Louisa Vineyard in 2018.

 Rocks Vineyard - The Company purchased approximately 37 acres in the new Rocks District of Milton-Freewater appellation near Milton-Freewater, Oregon in 2016.
-No plantings are planned until 2018.
+The Company intends to plant 5 acres in 2018.